Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 By Stacy Quick, LPC

-Fears about making mistakes in OCD involve obsessions about making any type of mistake, either by negligence, error, or random chance, and causing a negative impact on one’s life or the lives of others.
+Fears about making mistakes in OCD can involve obsessions—intrusive thoughts, feelings, sensations, images, or urges—about making any type of mistake, either by negligence, error, or random chance, and causing a negative impact.
+These obsessions cause significant distress, leading to compulsions, which are physical or mental behaviors done to neutralize the distress or prevent a feared outcome.

 • What if I make a mistake at work and am fired?